 What house colors attract buyers?

 Cool neutrals like grays and blues are popular choices that appeal to many buyers.
-Lighter hues make spaces appear larger while dark tones add depth.
+Lighter hues make spaces appear larger, while dark tones add depth.

 What is the new neutral wall color for 2023?

-The trending neutral wall color for 2023 leans towards warm earthy tones such as taupe, soft clay, or muted greens, providing a cozy yet modern feel.
+The trending neutral wall color for 2023 leans towards warm, earthy tones such as taupe, soft clay, or muted greens, providing a cozy yet modern feel.

+Choosing the right paint color for your home is an art.
+It’s about considering your surroundings and ensuring they harmonize with your chosen hues.
 You’ve learned that samples are invaluable, helping you visualize how a particular shade will look on your walls before committing to it fully.

-If this feels like too much to handle alone or if you want professional results without any hassle, consider hiring experts who specialize in residential and commercial interior painting services.
+And finally…don’t forget trim work!
+It’s often overlooked but essential in tying everything together for a finished look.
+If this feels too much to handle alone, or if you want professional results without hassle, consider hiring experts specializing in residential and commercial interior painting services.
+At New Age Painting & Coatings, we’re here to help transform what colors to paint your house mean for you.